chrisdubya/text-to-chart/README.md

 ## usage

-entering a movie genre, and the form will query openai to generate a completion. the completion is then parsed and fed into a d3 bar-chart to display title, year and metascore of top movies from that genre.
+enter a movie genre, and the form will query openai to generate a completion. the completion is then parsed and fed into a d3 bar-chart to display title, year and metascore of top movies from that genre.

 ## installation